-When considering a HELOC vs cash out refi from your mortgage broker, first understand what a home equity line of credit and a cash out refinance are, then make a decision based on your specific circumstances.
+When considering a HELOC vs cash out refinance from your mortgage broker, first understand what a home equity line of credit and a cash out refinance are, then make a decision based on your specific circumstances.
 In this video I explain both types of mortgage loans, give examples, and offer my expert opinion as a mortgage lender.
 Be careful, accepting the wrong product could literally cost you THOUSANDS of dollars.
 That's why I make these videos: to help save you money!

 👉👉👉 I put out new videos every Tuesday and Saturday.